 Are you planning on rolling out to every country of the world?

-I am not a tire recycler, can I become a Black Bear partner?
+I am not a tyre recycler, can I become a Black Bear partner?

 How much time does it takes to install a manufacturing plant?

-On average the construction of a Black Bear line takes around 6 months assuming a timely access to permits and long lead items from vendors.
-The design concept is modular and has a nameplate output capacity of around 5 kton of carbon black a year.
-Black Bear and its contracted engineers will arrange all of the required engineering aspects with detailed consideration into all site-specific conditions and requirements.
+On average the construction of a Black Bear plant takes around 18 months assuming timely access to permits and long lead items from vendors.
+Black Bear and its contracted engineers can arrange all of the required engineering aspects with detailed consideration into all site-specific conditions and requirements.
 We will work closely with the tire collector/investor(s) and provide all information required to the authorities, for example, for permitting, to expedite the process.